Pain management: Nonsteroidal anti-inflammatory drugs

-The other major group of analgesics are nonsteroidal anti-inflammatory drugs (NSAID).
-They work by inhibiting the release of prostaglandins, which cause inflammatory pain.
-Acetaminophen/paracetamol is not always included in this class of medications.
-However, acetaminophen may be administered as a single medication or in combination with other analgesics (both NSAIDs and opioids).
-The alternatively prescribed NSAIDs such as ketoprofen and piroxicam have limited benefit in chronic pain disorders and with long-term use are associated with significant adverse effects.
-The use of selective NSAIDs designated as selective COX-2 inhibitors have significant cardiovascular and cerebrovascular risks which have limited their utilization.
+The other major group of analgesics is nonsteroidal anti-inflammatory drugs (NSAIDs).
+They work by inhibiting the release of prostaglandins, which cause inflammatory pain (i.e., nociceptive pain).
+Paracetamol is not always included in this class of medications; however, paracetamol may be administered as a single medication or in combination with other analgesics (both NSAIDs and opioids).
+The alternatively prescribed NSAIDs such as ketoprofen and piroxicam have limited benefit in chronic pain disorders and, with long-term use, are associated with significant adverse effects.
+The use of selective NSAIDs designated as selective COX-2 inhibitors has significant cardio- and cerebrovascular risks, which have limited their utilization.
 Common NSAIDs include aspirin, ibuprofen, and naproxen.
-There are many NSAIDs such as parecoxib (selective COX-2 inhibitor) with proven effectiveness after different surgical procedures.
-Wide use of non-opioid analgesics can reduce opioid-induced side-effects.
+There are many NSAIDs, such as parecoxib, a selective COX-2 inhibitor, with proven effectiveness after some types of surgical procedures.
+Broader use of non-opioid analgesics can reduce opioid-induced side-effects.

 Antidepressants and antiepileptic drugs

-Some antidepressant and antiepileptic drugs are used in chronic pain management and act primarily within the pain pathways of the central nervous system, though peripheral mechanisms have been attributed as well.
-They are generally used to treat nerve brain that results from injury to the nervous system.
-Neuropathy can be due to chronic high blood sugar levels (diabetic neuropathy).
-These drugs also reduce pain from viruses such as shingles, phantom limb pain and post-stroke pain.
-These mechanisms vary and in general are more effective in neuropathic pain disorders as well as complex regional pain syndrome.
-A common anti-epileptic drug is gabapentin, and an example of an antidepressant would be amitriptyline.
+Some antidepressant (e.g., duloxetine) and anticonvulsant (e.g., gabapentin) drugs are used in chronic pain management and act primarily within the pain pathways of the central nervous system; peripheral mechanisms have been implicated in, for example, painful peripheral neuropathy.
+They are generally used to treat nerve pain resulting from nervous system injury, such as spinal chord injury; nerve injury sustained during varicella zoster virus infection (i.e., postherpetic neuralgia); or nerve injury precipitating complex regional pain syndrome type II.
+Diabetic neuropathy can stem from the chronically elevated blood sugar levels of type 2 diabetes.
+The disease mechanisms of many neuropathic pain conditions vary, and antidepressants and anticonvulsants do not work uniformly across them.